-The museum hopes to open a high-tech, innovative exhibition on the object many believe to be the burial cloth of Christ.
+The Museum of the Bible in Washington, D.C., hopes to open a major exhibition on the Shroud of Turin, believed by many to be the burial cloth of Christ, in January 2021.

 The news was announced at the National Catholic Prayer Breakfast held in Washington, D.C., last month, when the Catholic audience was told that the non-sectarian museum founded by the Green family, owners of Hobby Lobby stores, and opened in Washington in 2017 plans to embark on a project near and dear to many Catholic hearts.